Tesco: UK operations

-As of 2017, Tesco's UK shop portfolio was as follows:
+As of April 2024, Tesco's UK shop portfolio was as follows:

 Tesco

 Hypermarkets

 Tesco Extra shops are larger, mainly out-of-town hypermarkets that stock nearly all of Tesco's product ranges, although some are in the heart of town centres and inner-city locations.
 The largest shop in England by floor space is Tesco Extra in Walkden, with 185500 sqft of floor space.

 In common with other towns, such as Warrington, the St Helens shop, which at 140000 sqft is one of the biggest in England, was developed on the same site as the town's new rugby league stadium.

 Supermarkets

 Tesco Superstores are standard large supermarkets, stocking groceries and a much smaller range of non-food goods than Extra hypermarkets.
 The shops have always been branded as 'Tesco', but a new shop in Liverpool was the first to use the format brand 'Tesco Superstore' above the door.

-Tesco operates a number of in-shop cafes but also began to introduce new restaurants in its shops from 2013 under the "Decks Carvery" brand.
+Tesco operates a number of in-shop cafes.
+Tesco began to introduce new restaurants in its shops from 2013 under the "Decks Carvery" brand.